-Facebook takes a shot at Apple over stance on paid online events for game devs
+Facebook takes a shot at Apple over stance on paid online events for game creators

 Upon deliberation, Apple changed its mind, saying that it would waive the 30% App Store fee for the remaining three months of 2020, allowing businesses to keep all of their paid online event earnings (minus taxes) until December 31.
 Facebook Pay will process all of the event purchases.

-But Apple did not extend the fee waiver to game developers, and Facebook isn’t happy about that.
+But Apple did not extend the fee waiver to game creators or influencers, and Facebook isn’t happy about that.
 Meanwhile, Facebook said it would not collect any of its own fees from paid online events while businesses remain closed for the pandemic, at least until August 2021.

 In an email, Facebook company spokesperson Joe Osborne said, “This is a difficult time for small businesses and creators, which is why we are not collecting any fees from paid online events while communities remain closed for the pandemic.
 Apple has agreed to provide a brief, three-month respite after which struggling businesses will have to, yet again, pay Apple the full 30% App Store tax.”

-And Vivek Sharma, vice president of Facebook Gaming, called out Apple for excluding game devs.
+And Vivek Sharma, vice president of Facebook Gaming, called out Apple for excluding game streamers.

 “Apple’s decision to not collect its 30% tax on paid online events comes with a catch: gaming creators are excluded from using Facebook Pay in paid online events on iOS,” Sharma said.
 “We, unfortunately, had to make this concession to get the temporary reprieve for other businesses.
 For any Facebook Gaming creator who wants to use paid online events, we are not collecting any fees for purchases on the Facebook desktop until at least August 2021.
 We know times are tough, and we’ll continue to help our gaming creator community wherever we can.”